100 Years of racetrack legends: 1937 - 1946

 EXPANSE

-Breeder Mr Ian MacRae had previously bred Defaulter and would also breed champion racemare Leilani.
+Breeder Mr Ian MacRae had previously bred Defaulter and would also go on to breed champion racemare Leilani.
 Expanse was a half-brother to the champion Defaulter.
-His new owner, the Member of Parliament for Piako, Sir Stanley Goosman as he was later known, would be the Dominions leading owner in New Zealand on 10 occasions.
-The Hon Mr Goosman was a huge supporter of the National Yearling Sales and secured this sale topping lot at the 1942 edition for 1050gns.
+His new owner, the Member of Parliament for Piako, Sir Stanley Goosman as he was later known, would be the leading owner in New Zealand on 10 occasions.
+The Hon Mr Goosman was a big supporter of the National Yearling Sale and secured this sale-topping Lot at the 1942 edition for 1050gns.

-Starting 13 times as a three year old he ran third in the CJC New Zealand Derby (Gr.2) but won the ARC Great Northern Derby (Gr.1) on New Year’s Day holding on gamely to beat Foxwyn by a head.
-Then at Ellerslie’s Easter meeting he was untroubled to take the ARC Great Northern St Leger (Gr.2).
+Starting 13 times as a three-year-old he ran third in the CJC New Zealand Derby (Gr.2) but won the ARC Great Northern Derby (Gr.1) on New Year’s Day holding on gamely to beat Foxwyn by a head.
+Then at Ellerslie’s Easter meeting he was untroubled to win the ARC Great Northern St Leger (Gr.2).

 1943: CHUNG CHONG (LOT 38)